Djallexi/Package-Grid-HYSPLIT/README.md

 - R ≥ 4.1
 - Linux (Ubuntu/Debian recommended) or macOS
-- Windows isn't supported for now
+- Windows isn't supported for now (use WSL)
 - ~Some GB free disk space for meteorological data and results from simulations
 - For large simulations : good computationnal power (multiple cores)